 Coal is a readily combustible rock containing more than 50% by weight of carbon.

 Refining petroleum thus obtained yields many useful products.
-Let’s have a look at it.
+Let’s have a look at them.

 Products of Petroleum